Skip to Main Content

 • Ensure a logical flow of ideas, with each section building on the previous one and leading naturally to the next.

-2. Gather and Evaluate Sources
+7. Use and Evaluate Sources Effectively

 • Use peer-reviewed journals, academic books, and reputable websites to gather information.
 These sources are more likely to be reliable and credible.